selkovjr/osx-userland-chromium/README.md

 ## Acknowledgments

 - Developed in Github Copilot / VSCode environment by Claude Sonnet 4.5 and ChatGPT-4.1.
-I have not touched a single line of code without AI assistance.
+I have not touched a single line of Chromium code.

 ---